rarsyansyahr/angular/aio/content/guide/architecture-services.md

 Angular distinguishes components from services to increase modularity and reusability.
-By separating a component's view-related functionality from other kinds of processing, you can make your component classes lean and efficient.
+By separating a component's view-related functionality from other kinds of processing, you can make your component classes clean and efficient.

 Ideally, a component's job is to enable the user experience and nothing more.
 A component should present properties and methods for data binding,